-We are extremely fortunate to be able to stay open during this time and provide employment.
-In order to continue doing that, we need to continue testing, developing and manufacturing our products.
-To do that, we need people in the office.
-We are committed to creating a safe working environment, which is the intent of these policies.
-Wherever possible, employees are asked to work from home.
-They might come into the office only if it is essential.
-As a part of Covid-19 policies, Clear Blue recognizes two major items that all employees must abide by - Self Reporting Mechanism for employees coming into the office and Immediate Reporting to Managers/Supervisors in case of any symptoms.
-The office layout has been revised to maximize the ability for employees to be in the office and maintain distancing.
+We have been extremely fortunate to be able to remain operational during the pandemic, which has allowed us to continue employing all our staff.
+This has meant that we have been able to continue testing, developing and manufacturing our products.
+We are committed to creating a safe working environment, which has been the focus of our Covid-19 policies and procedures.
+Wherever possible, employees are asked to work from home, coming into the office only if it is essential.
+As a part of Covid-19 policies, Clear Blue recognizes two major items that all employees must abide by - our Self Reporting Mechanism for employees coming into the office layout has been revised to maximize the ability for employees to be in the office while maintain safe social distance.
 Proper measures are being taken to sanitize surfaces and workstations.
 Safety kits comprising Personal Protective Equipment (PPE) kits, masks, sanitizers, gloves, visors and aprons are being provided to people inside the workplace.
 Precautions are being taken to establish improved ventilation and to ensure minimal contact while receiving packages.
-Clear Blue has issued various protocols pertaining to coughing and sneezing in office and handwashing for the safety of employees.
+Clear Blue has issued various protocols pertaining to coughing and sneezing in the office and handwashing for the safety of employees.